Monitoring Vital Parameters of Research Data

-In this design exercise, I chose to identify most important user needs, problems, and goals of an animal lab and focused on the monitoring part of the problem.
-I created the first iteration of wireframes and hi-fi mockups of the solution.
-This includes rough wireframes of most important web page sections, hi-fi screens of “Overview” section, solutions for monitoring vital parameters of animal data, managing animal data, accessibility tests, and more.
+In this design exercise, I’ll be improving a hypothetical workflow of an animal lab and focusing on the monitoring part of problems.
+I created the first iteration of wireframes and Hi-Fi mockups of the solution.
+This includes rough wireframes of most important web page sections, Hi-Fi screens of “Overview” section, solutions for monitoring vital parameters of animal data, managing animal data, accessibility tests, and more.

 Task and Problems

 We have a current data set: foxes, rabbits, wolves, elephants and bats.
-All of them have a colour, they are either awake or asleep and they are walking or sitting at home.
-For each animal it should be possible adjust the colour and tail size, monitor the temperature of the nose and texture of the fur.
-Jo and Mo maintain the animals and their information.
+All of them have a color, they are either awake or asleep and they are walking or sitting at home.
+For each animal it should be possible adjust the color and tail size, monitor the temperature of the nose and texture of the fur.
+User 1 and User 2 maintain the animals and their information.
 They can create new ones and alter and delete the existing ones.
-Joe makes sure the animals are healthy, not hungry or thirsty and go outside at least once a day.
+User 1 makes sure the animals are healthy, not hungry or thirsty and go outside at least once a day.
 Wolves hate the sunlight but need a lot of space and rabbits cannot be out at the same time as wolves or foxes.
-Mo adjusts tail sizes and colors once in a while and fur textures every 2 weeks.
-Mo also orders all the food supplies every month and needs immediate updates on births and deaths.
+User 2 adjusts tail sizes and colors once in a while and fur textures every 2 weeks.
+User 2 also orders all the food supplies every month and needs immediate updates on births and deaths.

 Sketch App, Abstract, Principle for Mac, Adobe Photoshop.